Naruto season 2

 The English dub aired on both Cartoon Network's Toonami and YTV's Bionix programming blocks from June 3, 2006, to April 14, 2007.
-The season's episodes ran on Adult Swim's relaunched Toonami block in a completely uncut format from December 1, 2012 to November 30, 2013.
+The season's episodes ran on Adult Swim's relaunched Toonami block in a completely uncut format from December 1, 2012, to November 30, 2013.
 After the 52nd episode, it was removed from the schedule rotation to make room for its successor series, Naruto: Shippuden.

 Sony Pictures Entertainment collected the episodes in a total of twelve DVD volumes under the name "2nd Stage", between January and December 1, 2004.
 Episodes from this season were released on by Viz Media between the ninth and twenty-first DVD volumes from the series, while several uncut DVD boxes have also been released.

-Six pieces of theme music are used for the episodes in Japanese version; three opening themes and four closing themes.
-The first opening theme is "Haruka Kanata" (遥か彼方) by Asian Kung-Fu Generation (used for episodes 36 to 53), "Kanashimi Wo Yasashisa Ni" (悲しみをやさしさに) by Little By Little (used for episodes 54 to 80), and "Go!!!" by Flow (used for episodes 81 to 83).
+Seven pieces of theme music are used for the episodes in Japanese version; three opening themes and four closing themes.
+The first opening theme is "Haruka Kanata" (遥か彼方) by Asian Kung-Fu Generation (used for episodes 36 to 53), "Kanashimi Wo Yasashisa Ni" (悲しみをやさしさに) by Little By Little (used for episodes 54 to 77), and "Go!!!" by Flow (used for episodes 81 to 83).
 The four closing themes are "Harmonia" by Rythem (used for episodes 36 to 51), "Viva★Rock" by Orange Range (used for episodes 52 to 64), "Alive" by Raico (used for episodes 65 to 77), and "Ima Made Nando Mo" (今まで何度も) by The Mass Missile (used for episodes 78 to 83).
 The opening theme for the English airing are "Rise" by Jeremy Sweet and Ian Nickus (used until episode 52), "Haruka Kanata" by Asian Kung-Fu Generation (used for episodes 53 to 80), and is then replaced by "GO!!!" in the same way as the Japanese version, while the closing theme is an instrumental version of "Rise", which is used in all episodes.